decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-12-27-set-replication.md

 > Consensus has been regarded as the fundamental problem that must be solved to implement a fault-tolerant distributed system.
 However, only a weaker problem than traditional consensus need be solved.
 We generalize the consensus problem to include both traditional consensus and this weaker version. --[Generalized Consensus and Paxos, 2005](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr-2005-33.pdf)

-In many natural use cases, in particular the canonical simple token transfer use case, do not need total ordering.
+In many natural use cases, in particular the canonical simple token transfer use case, total ordering is not needed.
 This approach is taken by [FastPay](https://arxiv.org/pdf/2003.11506.pdf), [Guerraoui et al, 2019](https://arxiv.org/pdf/1906.05574), [Sliwinski and Wattenhofer, 2019](https://arxiv.org/abs/1909.10926), applied to privacy preserving transactions (see [UTT](https://eprint.iacr.org/2022/452.pdf) and [Zef](https://eprint.iacr.org/2022/083.pdf)), planned to be used in the [Sui platform](https://github.com/MystenLabs/sui/blob/main/doc/paper/sui.pdf) and in [Linera](https://linera.io/whitepaper).

 There is considerable research in ways to relax total ordering requirements to gain better performance.
 For example, see [EPaxos](https://www.cs.cmu.edu/~dga/papers/epaxos-sosp2013.pdf) (and also [EPaxos Revisited](https://www.usenix.org/conference/nsdi21/presentation/tollman)).
-The first work that aimed to relax the total order requirements in the blockchain space is by [Lewenberg, Sompolinsky, and Zohar, 2015](https://fc15.ifca.ai/preproceedings/paper_101.pdf) and it’s follow-up work [Specture, 2016](https://eprint.iacr.org/2016/1159.pdf).
+The first work that aimed to relax the total order requirements in the blockchain space is by [Lewenberg, Sompolinsky, and Zohar, 2015](https://fc15.ifca.ai/preproceedings/paper_101.pdf) and its follow-up work [Specture, 2016](https://eprint.iacr.org/2016/1159.pdf).
 See this post on [DAG-based protocols](https://decentralizedthoughts.github.io/2022-06-28-DAG-meets-BFT/) for advances in recent years and how DAG-based protocols are emerging as a powerful tool for getting better throughput mempools and BFT.

 ### The benefits of decomposing a multi writer object into independent single writer objects